THE ANCESTRY OF LUCY HUNT

 Rebecca Hunt, daughter of William and Ann Hunt, weaver, Far Gosford Street, baptized 18 February 1815.

 Maria, daughter of William and Ann Hunt, weaver, Far Gosford Street, baptized 11 February 1817.
 (Maria married Thomas Brain 23 February 1835 in Cropredy.
 They had the following children: Eliza Ann (1838 in Bourton) who died in Lehi, Utah; Thomas (1843 in Bourton); George Henry (1840 in Bourton); Eli (1844 in Coventry); Jayne Maria (1845 in Neithrop) buried in Lehi, Utah; Thomas Eli (1848 in Banbury); Solomon (1850 in Banbury); Emily Ann (1855 in Banbury); Mary Ann (1858 in Coventry).
-This Ancestral File record lists Maria's parents as William Hunt and Ann Smith.)
+This Ancestral File record lists Maria's parents as William Hunt and Ann Smith.
+No primary documentation has been found to support this parentage.)

 SOURCE: Holy Trinity parish registers, FHL# 428990 and 502210.

 William Hunt, a weaver by trade, and Ann, his wife, married before 1807.
 William and Ann lived in Coventry between 1807 and 1819, and then moved to Great Bourton in Cropredy parish, where William continued in his trade as a weaver.
+Coventry had a strong silk ribbon weaving industry.

 FAMILY GROUP RECORD OF